divec/ll/README.md

 ## Getting started

 - Clone the repository
-- Get the ve submodule
+- Update the `ve` submodule:
   - `git submodule update --init lib/ve`
-- Initialise and build the repository
+- Initialise and build the repository:
   - `npm install`
   - `grunt`
-- Initialise and build the VE sub-module
+- Initialise and build the VE sub-module:
   - `cd lib/ve`
   - `npm install`
   - `grunt build`
+- Configure a translation service:
   - `cp environment.json.apertium-example environment.json`
  (or alternatively, use `environment.json.yandex-example` and put in your Yandex API key)
 - Run any local webserver in the repository directory, e.g. `python3 -m http.server`
 - Browse to one of the html pages in `/demo`, e.g. `http://localhost:8000/demo/LL-apex.html` or `http://localhost:8000/demo/LL-wmui.html`